 To allow API access to your UpCloud account, you first need to enable the API permission.
 We recommend setting up a new workspace member account specifically for API usage with its own username and password for each external service you might use.
 This allows you to limit API access and specify permissions for increased security.

-You can find detailed instructions on how to create API credentials at our beginners guide for UpCloud API.
+You can find detailed instructions on how to create API credentials in our beginners’ guide for UpCloud API.

 3. Configuring UpCloud on D2C